-You start to add all this up with coupons, rebates, deal of the day sites, etc., and a serious shopper could be spending their entire morning bouncing back and forth trying to figure out where to save that extra dollar.
+You start to add all this up with coupons, rebates, deal-of-the-day sites, etc., and a serious shopper could be spending their entire morning bouncing back and forth trying to figure out where to save that extra dollar.

 Now comparison shopping sites like PriceGrabber.com, Google Shopping, Shopping.com and Shopzilla.com have begun to streamline the exercise of shopping by letting you compare the same item on one page with prices from several different selling sites.
 This is progress for the hurried shopper.

-But the hidden secret of the Internet is the emergence of warehouse club sites that take away all the fluff, and if you are willing to buy in a little bit larger quantities, they truly save you money.
+But the hidden secret of the Internet is the emergence of warehouse club sites that take away all the fluff, and, if you are willing to buy in a little bit larger quantities, they truly save you money.

-Go to Costco.com; they have thousands of items on their site that can not only be found in the warehouse club stores and bought online, but many new additional items can be bought just online from them.
+Go to Costco.com; they have thousands of items on their site that cannot only be found in the warehouse club stores and bought online, but many new additional items can be bought just online from them.
 Look at their brand Kirkland baby wipes and baby diapers.
 What new family does not need a case of those to survive the week?
 Their pricing on this high-demand commodity item beats all the coupon sites, rebate sites and even the deal sites.

 Go to [the] BJ’s Wholesale Club [website] and find supplies for your home office from recognized brand names like Hammermill Paper, which verifies the better pricing of this newer group of sites that actually do save you money.